jpedro/jpedro.github.io/postgres.md

 columns in Postgres belong to an object data type and you can define your own types.

 Also, tables can have hierarchical relationships.
-There's sequences, better view support and the list go on.
+There're sequences, better view support and the list go on.

 But the database should behave like a dumb API.
 It stores and fetches